 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

-Rowing has tons of benefits: It’s low-impact, provides a full-body workout, and gets your heart rate up—all positive things on the journey to better health.
+All types of rowers have pretty much the same rowing machine benefits: It’s low-impact, provides a full-body workout, and gets your heart rate up—all positive things on the journey to better health.

 If you’re considering a rower for your home gym, you may have come across the ProForm 750R in your research.
 In this ProForm 750R rower review, I’ll let you know if this piece of fitness equipment should stay on your radar.